iFixit/formy/readme.md

 # Form

-`Form` is a form generation library in React that specializes in offloading complex HTML markup and separating a form's data from a form's layout.
+`Form` is a form generation library in React created to offload complex input HTML markup, separate a form's data from a form's layout, and handle asynchronous validation logic.

 ## Example